 PS.
 This is an update to the article.
 It looks like they've hooked us up with a discount for you here.

 Price: $149 per year for the Basic plan.
 Which ends up being $12 per month.
 Not bad right?

-SECockpit is a cloud-based keyword research tool that is an on-page optimizers dream.
+SECockpit is a cloud-based keyword research tool that is an on-page optimizer's dream.
 They provide plenty of stats surrounding how relevant a result is to the keywords.
-Sam Hanni, the CEO for the company was the developer for almost 10 years so it’s great to see he is still involved with the business.
+Sam Hanni, the CEO of the company was the developer for almost 10 years so it’s great to see he is still involved with the business.
 Shane Melaugh from Thrive Themes is also one of the founders but is no longer involved with the business since he’s busy working on Thrive.

 Just like other keyword tools, these guys also include a proprietary competition score out of 100.
 They have plenty of help videos, webinars, and free training for newbies to take advantage of and there are more languages available than the rest of the keyword tools listed.

 Price: $599 per year for the Pro account, which allows for 50 keyword searches per day.
 Or you can get the monthly plan for $80 per month.